 Kickoff time is extremely critical on every project.
 It may involve a casual phone call, emails between two individuals on small projects, or it may include 10-20 individuals on bigger, high-dollar projects.
-But, it needs to happen to get questions answered and to correctly set expectations from the outset.
-That said, let’s consider some key things to remember and cover when kicking off new projects.
+But it needs to happen to get questions answered and correctly set expectations from the outset.
+Here are some key things to remember and cover when kicking off new projects:

 Do I have the right skilled team members at the right time in the project timeline?

 Be sure you are ready for each task and challenge along the way.
-Do you have team members available at the right time and with the proper skill sets.
-If you keep unnecessary resources on projects too long, the project budget can be blown out of the water fast.
+Do you have team members available at the right time with the proper skill sets?
+If you keep unnecessary resources on projects too long, the project budget can be blown quickly.

 Are we prepared for the risks?